esphome/esphome-docs/components/lvgl.rst

 Widgets can have children, which can be any other widgets.
 Think of this as a nested structure.
 The child widgets move with the parent and if the parent is hidden the children will be hidden too.

 By default, LVGL draws new widgets on top of old widgets, including their children.
 When widgets have children, property inheritance takes place.
 Some properties (typically that are related to text and opacity) can be inherited from the parent widgets's styles.
 When the property is inheritable, the property's value will be searched in the parents too until an object specifies a value for it.
-The parents will use their own :ref:`state <lvgl-wgtprop-state>` to detemine the value.
+The parents will use their own :ref:`state <lvgl-wgtprop-state>` to determine the value.
 So for example if a button is pressed, and the text color comes from here, the pressed text color will be used.

 Common properties
 *****************

 The properties below are common to all widgets.

 - **x** (*Optional*, int16 or percentage): Horizontal position of the widget (anchored in the top left corner, relative to top left of parent or screen).
-If layouts are used, or if specfiyng ``align``, it is used as an offset to the calculated position (can also be negative).
+If layouts are used, or if specifying ``align``, it is used as an offset to the calculated position (can also be negative).
 - **y** (*Optional*, int16 or percentage): Vertical position of the widget (anchored in the top left corner, relative to to top left of the parent or screen).
-If layouts are used, or if specfiyng ``align``, it is used as an offset to the calculated position (can also be negative).
+If layouts are used, or if specifying ``align``, it is used as an offset to the calculated position (can also be negative).

 .. note::